.So, you have a fantastic looking website. You have built a solid brand and you have a great product to sell.

 When it comes to affiliate marketing on social media, each channel has its own policies and regulations that have to be followed.
 A disclosure is often required to make users aware that you are earning commission if they use your links.

 Let’s take a look at the major social media platforms and how they can be used for affiliate marketing.

 Affiliate marketing Facebook

 Promoting your links through relevant Facebook groups and employing Facebook ads are two tactics that will boost your affiliate marketing.
-As with any media platform you use for affiliate marketing, don’t just post your affiliate link everywhere constantly.
+As with any media platform, don’t just post your affiliate link everywhere constantly.
 Facebook won’t look too kindly upon that.
 Make sure your link fits into your content naturally.

 Affiliate marketing Twitter

-Twitter is another huge social media platform with much less active users (330 million) than Facebook.
-It does however have its own unique style and audience that may be more suited to your affiliate marketing.
+Twitter is another huge social media platform but has much less active users than Facebook.
+It does however have its own unique style and audience.
+This may be more suited to your affiliate marketing.

 Affiliate marketing instagram

 Instagram is a fast growing social media platform with over 1 billion monthly active users.
 The platform is essentially a photo and video sharing network.
 If you have physical goods to promote then this could be the platform for you.